portellam/template/README.md

 # template
-### Pre-Development
+### Pre-Development ~In-Development~ ~v0.0.1~
 This repository is a template.

-Update links as necessary.

-Do not push to this repo.
+Update links and settings as necessary.
+Do not push to this repository.

 #### View this repository on [Codeberg][01], [GitHub][02].
 [01]: https://codeberg.org/portellam/template